ztyyLV/barcode-reader-docs-mobile/programming/android/add-advanced-settings.md

 | ---------- | ----------- | ------------- |
 | int | [512,0x7fffffff] | 2300 |

-Images with larger size then the threshold will be scaled down.
+Images with larger sizes than the threshold will be scaled down.
 The default value of `ScaleDownThreshold` is 2300 (pixel).
 You can set a smaller value for the `ScaleDownThreshold` when you want to speed up the barcode decoding.

+## Other Settings

+Through the above parameters, you can quickly adjust the performance of the barcode reader according to your usage scenario.